a3-audio/a3-doc/source/configuration/mic.md

 # A³ Mix Configuration
 ## Teensy
-The firmware is located in the github repository.
+The firmware is located in the github repository
 - [Flash Teensy Firmware](https://doc.a3-audio.com/development/flashTeensy.html)

 ## Raspberry Pi 4